EXPERIENCE FIRST-HAND THE WONDER OF WILDLIFE CONSERVATION

-- Monitoring through telemetry.
-The rhinos, elephants and cheetahs have a telemetry device that puts out a signal which we can track.
-We need to know where each animal is by 12 noon
+- Monitoring, through telemetry.
+The rhinos, elephants, and cheetahs have a telemetry device that puts out a signal which we can track.
+We need to know where each animal is by noon.

 - Camera traps.
 We have a multitude of trail cameras on the reserve.
 They provide vital research data, which is incredibly important, for the various conservation strategies on the reserve.
 You will be part of this program, where you will be capturing the research data and then resetting the cameras.

-- Game capture and game movement (this is not guaranteed as it depends what time of the year you visit and whether the reserves have game capture activities planned)
+- Game capture and game movement (this is not guaranteed as it depends on what time of the year you visit and whether the reserves have game capture activities planned.

 In addition to assisting us in our amazing day to day conservation work, you’ll get to go on daily game drives around the reserve where you can just sit back and enjoy the extreme beauty of African wildlife and our amazing landscapes.